samuelbradshaw/ward-bulletin/README.md

 # test the production build locally
 npm run serve

 # run tests with jest and preact-render-spy
 npm run test
 ```

 For detailed explanation on how things work, checkout the [CLI Readme](https://github.com/developit/preact-cli/blob/master/README.md).

+## Fonts

+Generate myfont file at http://fontello.com/.
+See directions at https://github.com/fontello/fontello/wiki/How-to-save-and-load-projects for loading and saving project